 - Expenses associated with the medical evacuation of exchange visitors to his or her home country in the amount of $50,000 or more

-PLEASE NOTE: Travel plans, County Medical Service Plans (CMSP), fixed indemnity plans, short-term plans, supplemental or reimbursement plans will not be accepted as comparable coverage.
+PLEASE NOTE: Travel plans, County Medical Service Plans (CMSP), fixed indemnity plans, limited benefit plans, short-term plans, supplemental or reimbursement plans will not be accepted as comparable coverage.